YousefMansy/Traffic-Sign-Classifier-using-LeNet/README.md

 ![alt text][image1]

-### Include an exploratory visualization of the dataset
+### Exploratory visualization of the dataset

 ![alt text][image2]

 ----

-## Step 2: Design and Test a Model Architecture
+## Step 2: Designing and Testing a Model Architecture

-### Pre-process the Data Set (normalization, grayscale, etc.)
+### Pre-processing the Data Set (normalization, grayscale, etc.)

 #### The image data is converted into grayscale to help minimize training time.

-#### Then the data is shuffled to randomize order of samples
+#### Then the data is shuffled to randomize order of samples.

-#### Then the image data is normalized so that the data has mean zero and equal variance.
+#### Then the image data is normalized so that the data has  a mean of zero and equal variance.

 ### Model Architecture